 - Once the spacing is as you intend to, release the drag and the value will be automatically applied.

 - Quick Spacers are built with a philosophy of speed and optical balance.
-Stressing over perfect and rounded spacing numbers will only make it slow for you.
+Stressing over perfect numbers will only make it slow for you.
 Instead, drag and aim for optical balance with the spacing.